heptarch/heptarch.github.io/drafts/demon.md

  capacity as Chairman of the London Pneumatic Despatch Company to consult some engineers.
-One of these men confides that a phenomenon is afoot: a lass, no more than 10, a protege of Prof. Thomson and, one mutters darkly, a "leanabh breugach", is giving a lecture on natural philosophy.
+One of these men confides that a phenomenon is afoot: a lass, no more than ten, a protege of Prof. Thomson and, one mutters darkly, a "leanabh breugach", is giving a lecture on natural philosophy.
  The duke is intrigued---he has a daughter the same age---and finds himself laboriously ascending the granite steps of Cromwell Tower the